2D Materials

 The graphene adjustable-barriers phototransistor is an attractive novel device for potential high speed and high responsivity dual-band photodetection.
 In this device graphene is embedded between the semiconductors silicon and germanium.
 Both n-type and p-type Schottky contacts between graphene and the semiconductors are required for this device.
 While n-type Schottky contacts are widely investigated, reports about p-type Schottky contacts between graphene and the two involved semiconductors are scarce.
 In this study, we demonstrate a p-type Schottky contact between graphene and p-germanium.
 A clear rectification with on-off ratios of close to 103 (± 5V) and a distinct photoresponse at telecommunication wavelengths in the infrared are achieved.
 Further, p-type silicon is transferred to or deposited on graphene and we also observe rectification and photoresponse in the visible range for some of these p-type Schottky junctions.
 These results are an important step towards a functional graphene adjustable-barriers phototransistor.

-Dr. rer. nat.
-Mindaugas Lukosius
+Dr. Mindaugas Lukosius

 IHP